-Even though Santiago de Cuba in many respect is a small city with around 500 thousand citizens, there are lots of history here – and a lot of things to do!
+Even though Santiago de Cuba, in any respect, is a small city with around 500 thousand citizens, there is a lot of history here – and a lot of things to do!

-Both in the city itself and in the immediate surroundings you will find historic details, famous sights, and stunning adventures.
+Both in the city itself and in the immediate surroundings, you will find historical details, famous sights, and stunning adventures.